 The Missouri Welcomes You sign.

-BNSF 5436 North leaving West Quincy on the BNSF Hannibal Sub.
+BNSF 5436 North leaving West Quincy on the BNSF Hannibal Subdivision.
 We went north on US Highway 61 towards Keokuk with a planned stop in Canton.

-The old CB&Q Station in Canton on the BNSF Hannibal Sub.
+The old Chicago, Burlington and Quincy station in Canton built in 1915 and on the BNSF Hannibal Subdivision.

-The BNSF Hannibal Sub over the Des Moines River.
+BNSF's Hannibal Subdivision over the Des Moines River.

-We entered Iowa.
-We drove into Keokuk to our next stop.
+We entered Iowa and drove to our next stop of Keokuk.

-Keokuk Station was used by the CB&Q, Wabash and Rock Island.
+Keokuk Union Depot, built in 1890, was used by the Chicago, Burlington and Quincy, Wabash and Chicago and Rock Island Railroads.

-The original passenger depot in Keokuk was built by the Toledo, Peoria & Western Railroad and is owned today by the Keokuk Junction Railway.
+The original passenger depot in Keokuk was built by the Toledo, Peoria & Western Railroad in 1967, closed in 1983 and is owned today by the Keokuk Junction Railway.

-The view from bridge 2 in Revere.
-From here we returned to Route C west to MO Highway 81 but that had a bridge out just before the bridge over the BNSF mainline.
-We took Route NN to Route AA which took us back to US Highway 136.
-We took that west to Route A which took us to a grade crossing in Wyaconda.
+The view from bridge 2.
+We returned to Route C west to Missouri Highway 81 but that had a bridge out just before the bridge over the BNSF mainline so took Route NN to Route AA, which took us back to US Highway 136.
+We took that west to Route A and the grade crossing in Wyaconda.

 The views at the second crossing at Wyaconda.

-Herzog HZGX 187 at Wyaconda.
-From here we took Route A to Route U to Route A to Route M into Baring where we made a stop.
+Herzog HZGX 187, an articulated maintenance-of-way tie train.
+From here we took Route A to Route U to Route A to Route M into Baring where we stopped.

-The BNSF Building in Baring is built right where the Baring Santa Fe station once stood.
+The BNSF building in Baring is built on the site of the former Baring Santa Fe station.

 A loading platform.